Ministry of Foreign Affairs (Spain): Early period

-In later years, this body evolved similarly, as its new leaders, especially the The Count of Floridablanca and The Prince of the Peace, continued the trend of monopolizing much of the political power, overshadowing their peers.
+In later years, this body evolved similarly, as its new leaders, especially the Count of Floridablanca and The Prince of the Peace, continued the trend of monopolizing much of the political power, overshadowing their peers.
 Thus, their powers increased over the economic and governmental management of the Royal Sites, the management of a large part of the responsibilities of the Secretariat of the Indies, the General Superintendency of Granaries, local roads, the General Agency of Prayers to Rome, the Madrid police, charities, orphanages, printing, the press, schools, the orders of Charles III and Maria Luisa, the national archives, health, and industry, among many others.

 All of the above must be understood without taking into account those matters in which the Secretary of State participated directly as a favorite of the king, without having the authority to do so, especially following the constitution of the Supreme Board of State in 1787, which, acting similarly to a Council of Ministers, assumed the weight of political decisions.
 With the fall of The Count of Floridablanca in 1792 and the coming to power of The Count of Aranda, he influenced King Charles IV to suppress this board and return to the previous system with the Council of State as the central organ of administration, although this did not reduce the dependence of the Secretariats of State from the First Secretariat of State.